 The University's Carbon Management Plan is currently under review, the current Carbon Management Plan is publically available on our website.

 Does the University care about food?"

 The University cares about all aspects of sustainability and this includes food, food surplus and food waste.
-We've been accredited with the Soil Association's Bronze Award, and we're working to approve a sustainable food policy.
+We've been accredited with the Soil Association's Bronze Award, and we're working to approve a sustainable food policy and action plan.

 The University's catering outlants are certified to Marine Stewardship Councils standards.
 Along with this we use local food on menus and provide water in jugs or free water dispensers across the campus and logged on the Refill App from City to Sea CIC.
 We also make use of Too Good To Go App from certain outlets.
-We provide space and/or other support forstudent/staff-led sustainable food projects, as well as the Allotment we now have the Westwood Jam Grove and Gibbet Hill Allotment.
+We provide space and/or other support for student/staff-led sustainable food projects, as well as the Allotment we now have the Westwood Jam Grove and Gibbet Hill Allotment.
 All catering is supplied from internal sources.